„Without postponing your own intentions.

-This point means that we must stop postponing what we need to do for ourselves.
-If it turns out that most of our time has been occupied with the affairs of others, changing this cannot happen all at once.
-It may take a long period during which we gradually eliminate the habits that keep us engaged in matters that do not belong to us.
-And just when we think we have mastered our obvious habits, we will discover others that we had not noticed until that moment.
+This means we must stop postponing what we intend and need to do for ourselves.
+If it turns out that most of our time has been occupied with the affairs of others, this cannot be changed all at once.
+It may take a long period during which we gradually dismantle the habits of occupying ourselves with the affairs of others.
+And just when we think we have mastered our visible habits, we will discover others that we had not noticed until that moment.“

 When we pursue a specific goal, many things constantly appear that try to pull us in different directions, distracting us and diverting our attention.
 We must repeatedly remind ourselves what goal we are following, and whenever we deviate from it, we must consciously exert our will in order to return to what we are doing.